Coinductive control of inductive data types: Illustrative example: id + 1

-Dually, besides $\eN$, we will also consider subcoalgebras of $\eN$, the \emph{subterminal coalgebras}: $\standcoalg{n}$ with underlying subset $\{0,1,...,n\}$ of $\eN$, $\coaN$ with underlying subset $\N$, and $\I$ with underlying subset $\{\infty\}$.
-These all inherit coalgebra structures from $\eN$ (see \cref{ex: subcoalgebras for id + 1} and the preceding \cref{lem:char-sub} in the appendix). \end{notation}
+Dually, besides $\eN$, we will often consider \emph{subterminal coalgebras}, that is, coalgebras $C$ for which $\ind{-}: C \to \eN$ is monic.
+The nontrivial ones are $\standcoalg{n}$ with underlying subset $\{0,1,...,n\}$ of $\eN$, $\coaN$ with underlying subset $\N$, and $\I$ with underlying subset $\{\infty\}$.
+These all inherit coalgebra structures from $\eN$ (see \cite[Example 43]{NP23} and the preceding \cite[Lemma 42]{NP23}).